Question: What is Automated Outdoor Animal Monitoring?

 Answer: All PIR sensors and their associated electronics require an amount of time to allow the circuits to warm up.
 This is usually about 20 to 30 seconds.
 It is common practice to then allow a short period of time to make sure your sensor will react to movement in the target zone.
 This period of time is referred to as the Walk-Test time of mode of operation.
 The camera system will not trigger a capture of the image during this time.

 Question: Can I put a camera system, using a PIR sensor, inside a glass or plastic enclosure?

 Answer: No. Glass or plastic will not allow the heat radiation to pass to the sensor.
 There will always be a PIR lens mounted in the front of the sensor but this is a very special tyoe of plastic.
 The lens is a specially designed to focus the radiation onto the window of the sensor and allow the sensor to measure the radiation within a specific area.
 We use a Fresnel lens which is a flattened version of the curved lens you might have seen on domestic motion detecting lights.
 The Fresnel Lens is carefully centred over the PIR Sensor on the control board and must not be obstructed.
 The lens has miniature ridges facing towards the PIR sensor.
 If the lens is obstructed or scratched on either side it will not work correctly.
 Do not mount any glass, tape or plastic film over top of the PIR sensing lens.
 If the infrared heat cannot pass through to the lens the PIR sensor will not read any changes.

 Question: Should I use still images or Video?

-Wow what a question and don't we wish it was simple.
+Answer: Wow what a question and don't we wish it was simple.
 Detection is pretty much a stable and reliable technology but what you do after you detect the movement of an animal is the the real question.
-We will try to summarise the options by providing a simplified guide based on the availability of technology in August 2008.
+We will try to summarise the options by providing a simplified guide based on the availability of technology.

 Question: Why do you insist on knowing the application before you will sell a TrackSnap product?